Amelia Dyer: Discovery of corpses

-Unbeknownst to Dyer, on 30 March 1896, a package was retrieved from the Thames at Reading by a bargeman.
-The package Dyer dumped was not weighted adequately and was easily spotted.
+Unbeknownst to Dyer, three days earlier (on Monday 30 March 1896), a package had been retrieved from the Thames in Reading by a bargeman.
+This package, also dumped by Dyer, had not been adequately weighted and was easily spotted.
 It contained the body of a baby girl, later identified as Helena Fry.
-In the small detective force available to Reading Borough Police, Detective Constable Anderson made a crucial breakthrough.
-As well as finding a label from Temple Meads station, Bristol, he used microscopic analysis of the wrapping paper and uncovered the faintly legible name "Mrs. Thomas", as well as an address.
+Detective Constable Anderson of the Reading Borough Police found a label from Bristol Temple Meads railway station, and using microscopic analysis of the wrapping paper, he discovered the faintly legible name "Mrs. Thomas", as well as an address.

-This evidence was enough to lead police to Dyer, but they still had no strong evidence to connect her directly with a serious crime.
-Additional evidence they gleaned from witnesses and information obtained from Bristol police only served to increase their concerns, and D.C.
-Anderson, with Sgt.
-James placed Dyer's home under surveillance.
-Subsequent intelligence suggested that Dyer would abscond if she came at all under suspicion.
-The officers decided to use a young woman as a decoy, hoping she would be able to secure a meeting with Dyer to discuss her services.
-This may have been designed to help the detectives positively link Dyer to her business activities, or it may have simply given them a reliable opportunity to arrest her.
+This evidence was enough to lead police to Dyer, but not enough to connect her directly with a serious crime.
+After additional information obtained from witnesses and from Bristol police served to increase their concerns, Anderson and Sergeant James placed Dyer's home under surveillance.
+Subsequent intelligence suggested that Dyer would abscond if she became aware that she was under suspicion.
+The officers decided to use a young woman as a decoy, hoping to secure a meeting with Dyer to discuss her services.

-It transpired that Dyer was expecting her new client (the decoy) to call, but instead, she found detectives waiting on her doorstep.
-On 3 April (Good Friday), the police raided her home.
-They were struck by the stench of human decomposition, although no human remains were found.
-There was, however, plenty of other related evidence, including white edging tape, telegrams regarding adoption arrangements, pawn tickets for children's clothing, receipts for advertisements and letters from mothers inquiring about the well-being of their children.

-The police calculated that in the previous few months alone, at least twenty children had been placed in the care of a "Mrs. Thomas", now revealed to be Amelia Dyer.
-It also appeared that she was about to move home again, this time to Somerset.
-This rate of murder has led to some estimates that Dyer may, over decades, have killed over 400 babies and children, making her one of the most prolific murderers ever.
+On 3 April, Dyer was expecting her new client (the decoy) to visit, but instead, she found detectives waiting on her doorstep.
+Upon entering Dyer's home, they were struck by the stench of rotting flesh.
+Although no human remains were found, there was plenty of other evidence, including white edging tape, telegrams regarding adoption arrangements, pawn tickets for children's clothing, receipts for advertisements, and letters from mothers inquiring about the well-being of their children.
+The police estimated that in the previous few months alone, at least twenty children had been placed in the care of a "Mrs. Thomas", now revealed to be Amelia Dyer.

-Dyer was arrested on 4 April and charged with murder.
-Her son-in-law Arthur Palmer was charged as an accessory.
-During April, the Thames was dredged and six more bodies were discovered, including Doris Marmon and Harry Simmons—Dyer's last victims.
-Each baby had been strangled with white tape, which as she later told the police "was how you could tell it was one of mine".
+Dyer was arrested on 4 April and charged with murder, and her son-in-law (Arthur Palmer) was charged as an accessory.
+After dredging the Thames that month, six more bodies were discovered, including Dyer's last victims—Doris Marmon and Harry Simmons.
+Both of them had been strangled with white tape, which—as she later told the police—"was how you could tell it was one of mine".
 Eleven days after handing her daughter to Dyer, Evelina Marmon, whose name had emerged in items kept by Dyer, identified her daughter's remains.